Mk-Chan/WyldChess/README.md

 ### Overview
-A free chess engine in C. It does not provide a GUI (Graphical User Interface) but can be linked to one that supports either the UCI or the Xboard/Winboard protocol.
+A free chess engine in C. It does not provide a GUI (Graphical User Interface) but can be linked to one that supports either the UCI protocol or CECP (the Xboard/Winboard protocol)

 ### Features